spather/no_engine_game/notebook/notebook.md

+20210904:

+Started working on [vcpkg](https://github.com/microsoft/vcpkg) integration.
+Kind of confused by the docs because it seems like most of the instructions set up vcpkg as a system-wide thing vs a per-project thing.
+Which seems baffling - surely I'd want to have distinct installs of packages per project.
+But it seems like the solution is to clone vcpkg as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+I found this kind of buried in the docs:
+>"First, download and bootstrap vcpkg itself; it can be installed anywhere, but generally we recommend using vcpkg as a submodule for CMake projects, and installing it globally for Visual Studio projects."

+Set it up this way and added an instruction to the readme to init/update submodules after cloning the repo.

+It was also a bit of a mystery to figure out how to record dependencies in a manifest.
+But it turns out vcpkg has a [manifest mode](https://vcpkg.readthedocs.io/en/latest/users/manifests/) just for that.

+Got glfw installed via vcpkg now:
+* Uninstalled the homebrew version I had installed
+* Created a vcpkg.json manifest specifying glfw3 as a dependency
+* Changed the `find_package()` call to find glfw3 the way vcpkg suggests

+At first, it just wouldn't find the glfw package.
+I messed around trying to re-read the docs and debug but in the end, it turns out that just deleting the CMakeCache.txt file and running CMake again made it work.
+So now everything is good: I fixed up the instructions in the readme to remove the step to install glfw manually as this is no longer required!
+Now, when you build, it installs the dependencies listed in the manifest.
+Awesome!

 20210903:

 The last several days have been an adventure in getting the project to build with modern CMake.
 I went down this road because I anticipate needing to install some additional libraries and it seemed like doing so with [vcpkg](https://github.com/microsoft/vcpkg) would be a good way to do it (vs checking in third-party code).
 Vcpkg integrates well with CMake so I started looking into it and liked what I saw.
 Particularly, I liked that modern CMake helps enforce good modularity and keeps things working cross-platform.
 It also seemed like a good, widely applicable tool to have in my toolbelt.